Personal Small Business Corporate & Institutional About Us

-The Corporate & Institutional Banking (C&IB) Early Career Development Program, Treasury Management track, delivers structured development across the sales, product and client service areas of Treasury Management to provide broad business exposure through a rotational experience.
+The Corporate & Institutional Banking (C&IB) Development Program, Treasury Management track, delivers structured development across the sales, product and client service areas of Treasury Management to provide broad business exposure through a rotational experience.

 Analysts work alongside the Treasury Management team to receive on the job development and complete an intensive 8-week learning program in accounting and commercial loans to business in order to better understand PNC core competencies and become a well-rounded banker.

 Movement from one Treasury Management team to another can occur as Analysts progress through the program.
 Each rotation represents increasing responsibility, advancing skills and tangible career progression culminating in placement for post-program success.

 Sales Analysts: Analysts will work closely with the sales officers and support staff on a team primarily focusing on servicing clients.
 Typical assignments include client research, creating sales presentations and pricing for clients, responding to Request for Proposals (RFPs), participating in client calls, and client maintenance.
 Additional projects may include business development or marketing initiatives for your team or segment.
 Through this work, analysts will develop a thorough understanding of the Treasury Management products/solutions and how they apply to a business’ working capital needs.

 Product Analysts: Analysts will provide support to a product segment/team and relevant outside partners.
 Collaboration with the technology and operation teams on the completion of product enhancements or development of new products may occur.
 As client needs arise, analysts will interact with sales partners to provide sales support and resolve client issues.
 Typical assignments include testing products, creating marketing materials, educating internal partners on product enhancements and features, providing product demos, managing pricing and volume activity, and realizing sales.
 Through this work, analysts will become an authority on a product set.